| Unedited, Advanced Reading Excerpt.

 The air wavered as a ghostly shape took form.
 Then Jasmina's hip suddenly burned, a crack of thunder

 shook the walls of her bedroom, and her body tingled all over.

 Aunt Henrietta clapped her hands with delight.
 "Well done!"

-that room-shuddering sound to explain the current that had run through her body.
-She had never crafted a
+room-shuddering sound to explain the current that had run through her body.
+She had never crafted a spell

 Jasmina took a step forward and looked into her twin's eyes.
 They stared blankly back into her own.

 Hmm.
 Everything seemed fine.
 "Get into the bed," she instructed.
 "And go to sleep.
 If anyone should

 wake you just mumble and roll over.
 Can you manage that?"

 The illusion didn't answer, of course.
 It couldn't really think; it just followed her orders.